 New Financial Reporting for Pensions

-The implementation of GASB 68 required a prior period adjustment and reduced our net position as of July 1, 2014, by $103 million.
-As of June 30, 2015, we reported a net pension liability of $74.3 million.
-This calculation was prepared using the MCERA GASB 67/68 Report as of June 30, 2014, issued in April 2015.
-This report contained the most current Marin County Employees’ Retirement Association (MCERA) GASB 67/68 information as of the audit opinion date of September 30, 2015.
-As our CAFR was being published, MCERA issued its GASB 67/68 Report as of June 30, 2015.
-That report presents our net pension liability at $142.3 million as of the report date.
-Read the City’s financial reports as of June 30, 2015.
+As of June 30, 2017, we reported a net pension liability of $167.1 million.
+This calculation was prepared using the MCERA GASB 67/68 Report as of June 30, 2016, issued in November 2016.
+This report contained the most current Marin County Employees’ Retirement Association (MCERA) GASB 67/68 information as of the audit opinion date of September 28, 2017.
+Since that time, MCERA issued its GASB 67/68 Report as of June 30, 2017.
+That report presents our net pension liability at $120.6 million as of the report date.
+Read the City’s financial reports as of June 30, 2017.

 Recently, the pension funding plan absorbed two significant changes: Demographics show people living longer, which when plugged into a long-term funding plan, increases costs.
 Also, the plan assumptions for investment returns were reduced from 7.5% to 7.25%, and inflation from 3.0% to 2.75%.
 The impact of these cost increases is fully incorporated in our annual budget.

 The Great Recession had a very significant impact on the pension system due to severe investment losses.
 At the same time, there was a large negative impact on City revenues as people bought fewer things and home values fell.
 The first relates to the sales tax we received (1.5 cents for every dollar spent on taxable purchases) and the second to the property tax we received (11 cents for every dollar collected).
 We responded to the Great Recession with significant cuts, totaling a 15% reduction in staff, in addition to many other measures such as: